Myers-web/MyersSportsMedicine/content/prp-injections/_index.md

 # Dr. Thomas Myers is now offering PRP injections in the office

-Platelet Rich Plasma injections are a new technology that uses natural healing factors to treat chronic injuries.
+Platelet Rich Plasma (PRP) injections are a new technology that uses natural healing factors to treat chronic injuries.

 PRP injections are most commonly used for tendonitis or chronic injuries such as: